jamiefolsom/arbotopia/_posts/2013-08-10-an-ode-to-odonata.md

 ![](/images/P1060474.jpg)

-This dragonfly larva may live longer than the adult form, but it sure doesn’t compete on an aesthetic scale!
+This dragonfly larva may live longer than the adult form, but it won't compete in a beauty contest!
 Photo: Bob Mayer

 All odes are carnivores, in both larval and adult form, and adult dragonflies capture and eat all sorts of flying insects, including other dragonflies, on the wing.